RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 **Download the demonstration application**

-A preconfigured, fully executing application, BankDemo, is available from the Micro Focus GitHub repository - [*click here*](https://github.com/MicroFocus/BankDemo).
+A preconfigured, fully executing application, BankDemo, is available from the Rocket Software GitHub repository - [*click here*](https://github.com/RocketSoftware/BankDemo).
 Download the sample's sources as follows:

 1. In the GitHub repository for the BankDemo demonstration, click **Releases** in the right-hand side part of the page.
 2. In the list of releases, locate and click the one that corresponds to the Enterprise Developer product release you have installed.